-This blog covers the basics of how cheaters use emulators to cheat in mobile games and gives advice on how developers and game studios can stop cheaters from using emulators and restore fair play among all players of any mobile game.
+This blog covers the basics of how cheaters use App Players and emulators to cheat in mobile games and gives advice on how developers and game studios can stop cheaters from using emulators and restore fair play among all players of any mobile game.

 Mobile game cheaters love App Players like Nox and MEmu and Emulators like Bluestacks, because they can be used to gain an unfair advantage over human players.
-Not only will emulators allow the cheater to be unshackled from battery life and other mobile device constraints, but emulators also allow the cheater to play mobile games on more powerful laptop and desktop systems, armed with shortcuts and macros that automate and enhance their level of play unfairly.
+Not only will app players and emulators allow the cheater to be unshackled from battery life and other mobile device constraints, but they also allow the cheater to play mobile games on more powerful laptop and desktop systems, armed with shortcuts and macros that automate and enhance their level of play unfairly.
 Emulators can be used to run or create modified games (i.e., called ‘mods’).
 In this way, emulators can be used to modify a mobile game’s values or memory, bypass or spoof in-app purchases, disable mobile advertisements, or create some other advantage against the game or against other players.

 The example above is showing a ‘pre-packaged’ game mod, which is distributed on alternative app stores like Up2Down.
 Whoever uses this game mod doesn’t even need programming skills in order to hack the game.
 It’s not even necessary to decompile the app in this case.

-Here are the top 5 reasons mobile game developers and game studios want to block their mobile apps/games from running on emulators, app players and other virtualized environments.
+Here are the top 5 reasons mobile game developers and game studios should protect mobile applications and mobile games from running on emulators, app players and other virtualized environments.

 - Create and Maintain Fair Play Among Mobile Game Players – Player trust and game integrity are a huge part of building a successful mobile game.
 And many games rely on in-app purchases to make the economics work.
 As the number of cheaters increases, honest players become frustrated and eventually churn.
 This places a downward spiral on game revenue as loyal, paying customers are replaced with players who never intend to pay for anything in the first place.